-What are the basic gun handling rules?
+What are the basic safe gun handling rules?
 What do you need to know in order to prevent accidents?

 If you recently purchased your first gun, or you’re thinking about doing so, you have to learn basic gun safety.
 As a concealed carrier, it’s your responsibility to understand the federal, state, and local laws pertaining to carrying and handling firearms.

-There are many components involved in proper gun handling.
+There are many components involved in safe gun handling.
 From shooting properly, to choosing the right holster, to maintaining and storing your gun well.
 If you’re a first time gun owner, which component should you focus on first?

 4 Rules Of Gun Safety